LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/08-functions/README.md

 While calling a function, there are three ways that arguments can be passed to a function

-* **Pass by value**: This copies the actual value of an argument into the formal parameter of the function.
+* **Pass by value**: this copies the actual value of an argument into the formal parameter of the function.
 In this case, changes made to the parameter inside the function have no effect on the argument
-* **Pass by pointer**: This copies the address of an argument into the formal parameter.
+* **Pass by pointer**: this copies the address of an argument into the formal parameter.
 Inside the function, the address is used to access the actual argument used in the call.
 This means that changes made to the parameter affect the argument.
-* **Pass by reference**: This copies the reference of an argument into the formal parameter.
+* **Pass by reference**: this copies the reference of an argument into the formal parameter.
 Inside the function, the reference is used to access the actual argument used in the call.
 This means that changes made to the parameter affect the argument.

 By default, C++ uses pass by value to pass arguments.
 In general, this means that code within a function cannot alter the arguments used to call the function as it gets a copy of the value.